mirzlab/mirzlab.github.io/_posts/2017-09-03-openidm-password-blacklist.md

 ---
 layout: post
 title: Password blacklist with Forgerock IDM 5
-summary: How to prevent users from choosing a password from a *most common passwords* list
+summary: How to prevent users from choosing a widely known password using a password blacklist
 ---

-The recent NIST password recommendations state:
+NIST recently released new password guidelines, one of those being:

 *\"When processing requests to establish and change memorized secrets, verifiers SHALL compare the prospective secrets against a list that contains values known to be commonly-used, expected, or compromised.\"*

-In this blog post we will implement a blacklist mechanism in IDM 5 to prevent users from choosing a password that is known as a widely common used password.
+In this blog post we will implement a blacklist mechanism using IDM 5 to prevent users from choosing a password that is easily vulnerable to a dictionary attack.

 -----